betezz/DeepSonnet-AI/README.md

    python app.py
    ```

 6. Open your web browser and go to `http://localhost:5000` (or the appropriate port).
-Access main branch at 'http://deepsonnet.com'.
+You can always access the main branch at 'http://deepsonnet.com'.
 ## Usage

 1. Enter a poem title and text in the provided form.